SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 High Season Average: $265 | Low Season Average: $170

-Find the best deals on this hotel: Travelodge at the Presidio San Francisco
+>> Make reservations for the Travelodge at the Presidio San Francisco

-More Recommendations: San Francisco Motels | Other Budget Friendly Hotels
+More Recommendations: San Francisco Motels | Other Budget-Friendly Hotels

-From Fisherman's Wharf: Fisherman's Wharf is about a mile away from the eastern side of the San Francisco Marina District and Cow Hollow.
+Fisherman's Wharf is about a mile away from the eastern side of the San Francisco Marina District and Cow Hollow.
 There are quite a few options for getting between these two neighborhoods.

 • Bus: The 30 Stockton takes you directly to the Marina District in San Francisco.
 Pick it up at North Point and Hyde Streets in Fisherman's Wharf.
 This bus drives along Chestnut Street, so you can exit at or any stop after the Fillmore Street stop.
 This will take you about 10 minutes.